Inflammatory Heart Conditions

 What causes it?

-In some patients, the immune system attacks the body itself (autoimmune conditions) or form clumps of cells known as "granuloma" (cardiac sarcoidosis), these processes can damage the heart.
+In some patients, the immune system attacks the body itself (autoimmune conditions) or form clumps of cells known as "granuloma" (cardiac sarcoidosis); these processes can damage the heart.

-Certain drugs, such as some newer anti-cancer drugs may also increase the risk.
+Certain drugs, such as some newer anti-cancer drugs, may also increase the risk.

-What are the symptoms?
+What are the symptoms and signs?

 Sometimes patients can develop heart rhythm distrubances which may lead to dizziness or blackouts.